spyder-ide/spyder-docs/doc/faq.rst

    .. _Miniconda: https://docs.conda.io/en/latest/miniconda.html

    Create a new conda environment with ``spyder-kernels`` and the packages that you want to use installed.
-   For example, if you want to use ``scikit-learn``, open your terminal (or Anaconda prompt on Windows) and run the following commands:
+   For example, if you want to use ``scikit-learn``, open your terminal (or Anaconda prompt on Windows) and run the following command:

    .. code-block:: shell

-      conda create -n scikit-learn-env -c conda-forge -y spyder-kernels scikit-learn
+      conda create -n scikit-learn-env -c conda-forge spyder-kernels scikit-learn

    Finally, connect Spyder to this ``scikit-learn-env`` environment by changing Spyder's default Python interpreter, following the instructions in :ref:`the above answer <using-existing-environment>`.